impnd/Redeem-bot/README.md

 A simple Discord bot built with [discord.js v14](https://discord.js.org) and [CommandKit](https://commandkit.js.org) to handle redeem code commands with ease.

+## ❗ The bot is not ready to use yet

 ---

 ## 📦 Features